bihealth/bih-cluster/bih-cluster/docs/help/faq.md

 ## What's the relation of Charite, MDC, and cluster accounts?

-For HPC 4 Research either a working Charite or MDC account is required.
+For HPC 4 Research either an active and working Charite or MDC account is required (that is, you can login e.g., into email.charite.de or mail.mdc-berlin.de).
 The system has a separate meta directory that is used for the authorization of users (in other words, whether the user is active, has access to the system, and which groups the user belongs to).
 Charite and MDC accounts map to accounts `<Charite user name>_c` and `<MDC user name>_m` accounts in this meta directory.
 In the case that a user has both Charite and MDC accounts these are completely separate entities in the meta directory.